c002/inf0seq.github.io/about.md

 permalink: /about/
 ---

 I am pentester.
-Currently doing more in mobile, focused on redteaming.
+Currently doing more in mobile security, focused on redteaming.

 email: inf0seq[at]pm.me